How do I reset my MultiFactor Authentication?

 6. (optional) – re-share any direct links to SharePoint sites or OneDrive files

-Step One: Delete Your Exisitng Multi-Factor Authentication
+Step One: Delete Your Existing Multi-Factor Authentication

-If you already have MFA set up in the Microsoft Authenticator app on your phone, make sure you delete the existing outlook account by clicking on it, then the ‘settings’ icon in the top-right corner then choosing ‘remove account’
+If you already have MFA set up in the Microsoft Authenticator app on your phone, make sure you delete the existing Outlook account by clicking on it, then the ‘settings’ icon in the top-right corner then choosing ‘remove account’

 Warning